isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-anchor-a-trampoline/index.md

 ### Method 1: Use Of Stake To Anchor A Trampoline
 You Will Need - Concrete, Shovel, Hammer, and Tape measure.
 Step 1 - Identify where youll want your trampoline located.
 Place the trampoline in that location so you can mark the positions of the legs.
-Step 2-�After correctly marking the leg positions, move your trampoline so you can get working space.
+Step 2-After correctly marking the leg positions, move your trampoline so you can get working space.
-Step 3 -�Using the shovel, dig holes in the locations you had marked; ensure that the holes are narrow and broad enough.
+Step 3 -Using the shovel, dig holes in the locations you had marked; ensure that the holes are narrow and broad enough.
-Step 4 -�Put your wind stakes on the holes, attach the legs of the trampoline, and then pour the concrete.
+Step 4 -Put your wind stakes on the holes, attach the legs of the trampoline, and then pour the concrete.
 Smooth the concrete appropriately.
 Cover with gravel or wood chips and allow it to dry for at least 24 hours before allowing kids to play on it.
-Note:�This method is considered a permanent one, so if you intend to move houses in the future, it is not the ideal method for you.
+Note:This method is considered a permanent one, so if you intend to move houses in the future, it is not the ideal method for you.
 Also, this technique is not highly recommendable by experts because when strong winds or storm strikes its likely that the legs of the trampoline will pull away from the cement and still cause damage.
 It is advisable to use anchoring kits that are made to hold the trampoline down.
 These wind anchoring kits if well installed have low cases of pulling away or letting the trampoline pull off.
 ### Method 2: Use Of Purchased Trampoline Wind Anchors